kazuki43zoo/standard-crud-sample/README.md

 > **NOTE:**
 >
-> Please install the lombok into  IED(Eclipse, STS, IDEA ,etc...)
-> For details, refer to [here](http://projectlombok.org/download.html).
+> Please install the lombok into  IED(Eclipse, STS, IDEA ,etc...).
+For details, refer to [here](http://projectlombok.org/download.html).

 ## Features of this samples
 This sample application provide how to implement standard features.